YuriODev/python-st-ignatius-04-string-manipulation/exercises/README.md

 ## Exercise 20: Sum of Single Digit Numbers - Medium 🔥 (Est. Time: 10-15 mins | Points: 20)

-**Problem:** Given a string of single-digit numbers without spaces, write a program to compute their sum.
+**Problem:** Given a string of digit-only numbers without spaces, write a program to compute their sum.

 ### Input:
 - A string of digits.